jghoshh/article-recommender-engine/README.md

 # Elysian - Article Recommender App

-An article recommender app built using Flask.
+An article recommender app built using Flask and event driven architecture.